Early Learning Solutions

 Our focus

-We support the development of assessment tools that meet these standards identified by MDRC, ensuring that pre-K programs are providing children with the skills they need to succeed.
+We support the development of assessment tools that meet these standards identified by MDRC, ensuring that pre-K programs provide children with the skills they need to succeed.
 These tools will help teachers spend more time teaching and less time on administrative tasks.

 Our partners